urbit/urbit.org-reloaded/content/events/2022-11-01-developer-week.md

 [Meetup](https://www.meetup.com/urbit-sf/events/289623363/) | [Youtube](https://www.youtube.com/watch?v=xCxHvkS9o8g )

 ### Developer Week: The Network State's Ministry of Education
-In the last year Hoon Education has taken-off, hundreds of people have gone through Hoon School including Dr. Murphy himself.
-Tune in to watch the two post-academics talk about education on Urbit, the chances for developers and what the future has in store for new Hooners.
+In the last year Hoon Education has taken-off and hundreds of people have gone through Hoon School including Dr. Murphy himself.
+Tune in to watch the two post-academics talk about education on Urbit, opportunities for developers, and what the future has in store for new Hooners.

 [Meetup](https://www.meetup.com/urbit-sf/events/289629398/) | [Youtube](https://www.youtube.com/watch?v=dTpw2DG6WBc)